ThatOneCalculator/DiscordRPCMaker/README.md

 # Still need help, or just want to chat?
 [Open a new issue here](https://github.com/ThatOneCalculator/DiscordRPCMaker/issues) or [join the Discord!](https://discord.gg/Z7UZPR3bbW)

-The program has been tested on Windows 10, macOS 10.14, macOS 10.15, macOS 11, Arch Linux, and Ubuntu 20.04 LTS.
+The program has been tested on Windows 10, macOS 10.14, macOS 10.15, macOS 11\*, Arch Linux, and Ubuntu 20.04 LTS.

+\* macOS 11 (Big Sur) has been observed to have some problems.
+Look in common issues.